 Varicose veins are enlarged, swollen veins which usually occur on the lower limbs, especially in the superficial veins of the legs, which are under high pressure when standing.
 They are produced by a condition called venous insufficiency, in which the blood circulating around the lower limbs is not able to return to the heart, due to the valves in the veins being damaged.
 The blood then pools in the distended veins which become varicose.

-Not only are varicose veins an unsightly cosmetic concern, they can also cause the patient pain especially when walking or standing.
-They can often feel itchy and scratching them can cause ulcers.
-Swollen ankles or calves are also possible.
-However, serious complications are rare.
-Varicose Veins never go away without treatment.
-They frequently progress and worsen over time.
+Not only are varicose veins an unsightly cosmetic concern, they can also cause the patient pain, especially when walking or standing.
+The veins can often feel itchy, and scratching them can cause ulcers; they may cause the ankles and calves to become swollen, but serious complications are rare.
+Varicose Veins never go away without treatment, however they frequently progress and worsen over time.

 Who gets Varicose Veins?

 Varicose veins can occur in people of any age and gender, however, women are much more prone (especially those who have had children), along with those who have a family history of varicose veins or people who spend a great deal of time standing.